DBYardstick/TPC-C/README.md

-Open-source TPC benchmark implementations to a T, using less resources.
+Open-source database benchmark implementations, using less resources.

 Elevator Pitch
 ==============

-This project aims to implement the TPC benchmarks to a T, so much so that its results can pass a TPC auditor's scrutiny and can be published.
-TPC-C will be attempted first.
+This project aims to implement the database benchmarks to a T, so much so that the results obtained from these tests can pass an auditor's scrutiny and can be published as official results.

-Agreed that there's a lot more to a benchmark than the code to test the SUT (system under test), but the design, quality and implementation of the test driver code determines how many resources one has to spend on the client-side hardware to drive the tests.
+Agreed that there's a lot more to a benchmark than the code to test the SUT (system under test), but the architecture, design, quality and implementation of the test driver code determines how many resources one has to spend on the client-side hardware to run the benchmarks.

-If the client-side hardware requirements are reduced, the benchmark sponsor can spend more on the hardware for the System Under Test (SUT, or the database being tested).
+If the client-side hardware requirements are reduced, the benchmark sponsor can spend more on the hardware for the System Under Test (SUT, a.k.a the 'database' being tested).

-The first benchmark to be implemented is the famous TPC-C. I will target Postgres as the database SUT, since it's the one I am most comfortable with.
-But I will try to make it easier for addition of other databases.

 Mission Statement
 =================

-Develop an open-source implementations of TPC benchmarks that stick to the standard, allow for the variations permitted by the benchmark specification, and, most importantly, be very light on the hardware so that running a benchmark doesn't cost someone an arm and a leg.
+Develop open-source implementations of database benchmarks that stick to the specifications, allow for the variations permitted by the specification, and, most importantly, be very light on the hardware so that running a benchmark doesn't cost someone an arm and a leg.

 Strategic Planning